prooph/proophessor/docs/book/tutorial/getting-started/event_sourcing.md

 - What happens if a product is not available in stock?
 - What happens if all products are not available in stock?
-- What happens if a product is only partially available in stock?
+- What happens if a product is partially available in stock?

-Three questions dealing with error cases.
-Stop!
+Three questions deal with error cases.
+Or wait!
 Are they really error cases?
 Sounds more like normal business to me.
-So should we handle these cases with exceptions or should we simply raise other events?
+Should we handle these cases with exceptions or should we raise other events?
 The latter approach seems more appropriate.
 Let's try it and see how it goes.

 ```php